triton-inference-server/backend/README.md

 The decoupled backends use one `ResponseFactory` object per request to create and send any number of responses for the request.
-They must send at least one final response per request (even if it contains no output tensors).
+They must send at least one final response per request (even if it is a flags-only response).
-For this
+You can send a flags-only response with TRITONBACKEND_ResponseFactorySendFlags.
-kind of backend, executing a single inference request typically requires the following steps:
+For this kind of backend, executing a single inference request typically requires the following steps:

 1. For each request input tensor, use TRITONBACKEND_InputProperties to